Site Map

 When to Call the Doctor

-Call for an appointment with your health care provider if you or someone you know is addicted to PCP and needs help stopping.
-Also call if you are having withdrawal symptoms that concern you.
+Contact your health care provider if you or someone you know is addicted to PCP and needs help stopping.
+Also contact your provider if you are having withdrawal symptoms that concern you.

 If you are thinking about hurting yourself or others, call or text 988 or chat 988lifeline.org.
 You can also call 1-800-273-8255 (1-800-273-TALK).
 The 988 Suicide and Crisis Lifeline provides free and confidential support 24/7, anytime day or night.